 To meet the challenges of continuing to provide excellent services and case management to the Court and parties in an environment of escalating costs and added pressures such as physical and IT security, the focus on business transformation will continue.
-In the upcoming year, the Business Transformation initiative will continue to direct resources to the renewal of the application architecture to better support enhancements to the electronic processing of cases, implementation of digital recordkeeping, workflow enhancements and the development of policies and new software applications, along with operational guidelines to support efficient Court processes and to further clarify internal business processes.
-Particular emphasis will also be placed on the appeal and application for leave to appeal processes to optimize the procedures for opening files and the delivery of documents to judges.
+In the upcoming year, the Business Transformation initiative will continue to direct resources to the renewal of the application architecture to better support enhancements to the electronic processing of cases, support remote hearings and telework, workflow enhancements and the development of policies and new software applications, along with operational guidelines to support efficient Court processes and to further clarify internal business processes.
+Particular emphasis will also be placed on the appeal and application for leave to appeal processes to optimize the procedures for intake of electronic documents and the delivery of documents to judges.

-Workload projections for 2020
+Workload projections for 2021

-Workload projections for 2020
+Workload projections for 2021

 Category Projected workload

-Leave applications filed 520
+Leave applications filed 500

-Leave applications submitted to the Court 520
+Leave applications submitted to the Court 500

 Appeals as of right filed 15

-Appeals heard 45
+Appeals heard 60

-Judgments 50
+Judgments 60